rangle/ngCourse2/handout/redux/reducers_as_state_management.md

 # Reducers as State Management

 Reducers are a simple idea that turns out to be very powerful.
-With Redux, you replay a series of events into the reducer and get your new application state as a result.
+With Redux, you replay a series of actions into the reducer and get your new application state as a result.

 Reducers in a Redux application should not mutate the state, but *return a copy* of it, and be side-effect free.
-This encourages you to think of your application as UI that gets "computed" from a series of events in time.
+This encourages you to think of your application as UI that gets "computed" from a series of actions in time.

 ## Simple Reducer